KennySoh/Technical-Interview/Html_Css.md

   </footer>
 </blockquote>
 ```
-Take note you can use multiple footer and header
+Take note you can use multiple footer and header.
+Eg. Each article has a header/ footer
+But you only can have one main tag.
 # CSS
 ```css